 Psychodynamic therapy is a short-term therapy that centers on revealing unconscious conflicts and desires.
 Its benefits are rooted in the notion that unresolved, unconscious conflicts of the past manifest as disruptive behavior patterns in the present.
 The goal of psychodynamic therapy is to help the client gain insight into the past and how the past has been influencing the present behavior.

-Psychodynamic therapy has its origins in the psychoanalytic theory, which in turn, is supported by the Freudian theory.
+Psychodynamic therapy originates in the psychoanalytic theory, which is supported by the Freudian theory.
 The Freudian theory underscores the release of repressed emotions to transform negative unconscious thoughts or feelings into more desirable forms of the conscious mind.

 4. Interpersonal Psychotherapy (IPT)